Beautiful Pianist Who Gave Bedside Concerts to Isolated Covid Patients Says Music Is Medicine

 “Since the pandemic, for every concert I’ve programmed, I’ve tried to focus on the element of human connection,” says Rui.
 She describes her upcoming Dec.
 10 concert at Rice University with her friend and colleague pianist Michael Bukhman as “a feast.”
 There’s a selection of four-hand and two-piano pieces “for every taste bud,” including classics by Schubert and Rachmaninoff, and a brand new composition by Texas composer Till Meyn titled Ascendant Grooves.

 The variety of the program reflects Rui’s research into how different styles of classical music engage different regions of the listener’s brain and provide quantifiable neurophysiological benefits.
 “There’s so much overlap between science, medicine, and music,” says Rui, who founded the MUSICARE (Musicians United for Service in Care) initiative with the Houston Symphony, which facilitated virtual and live bedside music performances for otherwise isolated ICU patients during the Covid-19 pandemic.
-In February, she will join the department of neurosurgery at MD Anderson as an assistant professor of music medicine.
+In February, she will join the department of neurosurgery at MD Anderson as an assistant professor and director of music medicine.

 Although Rui and Bukhman have known each other for 20 years, the Dec.
 10 concert will be the first time they’ve played together onstage for an audience.
 “He’s an incredible artist, and a deep musician,” says Rui of Bukhman.
 Whether seated on the same bench for Schubert’s kaleidoscopic Fantasie in F Minor or seated face-to-face at dueling grands for Meyn’s driving Ascendant Grooves, an almost psychic rapport between the pianists is essential for creating a captivating performance.
 “You need that openness and complete flow of conversation,” says Rui.
 “The other person needs to be very receptive and sensitive to nuanced changes through sound, movement and subtle cues.”